dtnewman/appt-booking/README.md

 ## Docker Setup

-You can also run this application using Docker.
+You can also run this application using Docker (probably not necessary).
 Here's how:

 ### Prerequisites